Prosilio, Pieria

 Prosilio (Προσήλιο) is a settlement, suburb, of the Katerini municipality.
 Before the 1997 local government reform it was part of the community of Svoronos.
-The 2011 census recorded 158 inhabitants in the settlement.
+The 2021 census recorded 158 inhabitants in the settlement.

-In infrastructure terms Prosilio has wooded hill and tress, the Orthodox Church of Agia Kyriaki, the Ecclesiastical Nursing Home for elderly of the Diocese of Metropolis of Kitros, Katerini and Platamonas.
+In infrastructure terms Prosilio has wooded hill and tress, the Orthodox Church of Agia Sofia and the Ecclesiastical Elderly Care Home of the Metropolis of Kitros, Katerini and Platamon where nearby there is the Ecclesiastical Guest House that once housed the Second Chance Seminary School of Katerini for two years ecclesiastical lifelong learning education.
 All the state services, such as school, medical care centre, of Svoronos service the citizens of Prosilio.